davideshay/groceries/mkdocs/docs/installation/docker-setup.md

 ## Initial setup

 Use the docker-compose.yaml file from the docs directory to start with.
 This is setup for single-node processing, with services running on localhost.
 You can extrapolate from here to add reverse proxies, https/letsencrypt, etc..
+A full example docker-compose file with directories that would be relatively easy to modify to work on a VPS or otherwise, including Caddy as a reverse-proxy can be found here: [docker-full.tar.gz](https://raw.githubusercontent.com/davideshay/groceries/master/mkdocs/docs/assets/docker-full.tar.gz)

 * The docker-compose has 3 volumes setup as 2 subdirectories and 1 file:
     * File [groceries-web.conf](https://raw.githubusercontent.com/davideshay/groceries/master/mkdocs/docs/assets/groceries-web.conf) -- see file in docs directory for contents.
 Just sets up some defaults for nginx.